 Price: Free access

-From here, you will catch a glimpse of many artefacts, more than 8000 pieces on display, and a wide selection of art galleries.
-Kelvingrove Art Gallery and Museum should be on the top of everyone’s travel bucket list while visiting Scotland.
+From here, you will see many artefacts, more than 8,000 pieces on display, and a wide selection of art galleries.
+Kelvingrove Art Gallery and Museum should be on everyone’s travel bucket list while visiting Scotland.
 It is not just our opinion; this museum is ranked the second most visited spot in Scotland after Arther’s Seat.

 Why Should You Visit Kelvingrove Art Gallery and Museum?

-We know it’s hectic and sometimes hard to crack into all the landmarks Scotland-especially since most visitors give priority to hiking trips- but heading to art museums should be included in your itinerary as well.
+We know it’s hectic and sometimes challenging to visit all the landmarks, especially since most visitors prioritise hiking trips.
+However, heading to art museums should also be included in your itinerary.
 Your time here will be divided between discovering the museum on the inside and appreciating the grand facade of this artistic structure with its extensive garden.

 Things to Do:

-• Roam around the hall of the museum to check out all the most notable pieces of art and read the description to comprehend what you are seeing.
+- Roam around the museum’s halls to see the most notable art pieces and read the descriptions to understand what you see.

-• Have a break in the café area and enjoy your hot drink or bring a snack while discovering the surrounding garden.
+- Take a break in the café area, enjoy your hot drink, or bring a snack while discovering the surrounding garden.

-• Some people can visit without ever having indeed seen something unique there.
-Thus it’s preferable to join a guided tour to explore all the halls to make it memorable, including works by the Old Masters, French Impressionists, and Scottish Colourists.
+- Some people can visit without ever having seen anything unique there.
+Thus, it’s preferable to join a guided tour to explore all the halls, including works by the Old Masters, French Impressionists, and Scottish Colourists, to make the visit memorable.

-• If we’re being honest about the top spots in the museum, obviously, it’s Charles Rennie Mackintosh, considered the best collection across the world.
+- If we’re being honest about the museum’s top spots, it’s Charles Rennie Mackintosh, considered the best collection in the world.

-• Don’t miss your chance to check out the Salvador Dali work ‘Christ of St John of the Cross, ’ and Sir Roger the Asian elephant, another dramatic piece of the giant museum.
+- Don’t miss your chance to check out Salvador Dali’s ‘Christ of St John of the Cross’ and Sir Roger the Asian elephant, another dramatic piece in the giant museum.

 Things not to Do:

-• Don’t wander around the museum without paying attention to the signs; some places come with a one-direction way.
+- Don’t wander the museum without noticing the signs; some places have one-directional paths.

-• Aside from being one of the most intriguing places to visit in Scotland, it would be brilliant to keep your tour inside for no more than 2 hours.
-By this, you allow other tourists to enjoy the museum as it has a limited capacity to let its visitors discover its treasures without being stuck with crowds.
+- Aside from being one of the most intriguing places to visit in Scotland, keeping your tour inside for no more than 2 hours would be brilliant.
+By this, you allow other tourists to enjoy the museum as it cannot let visitors discover its treasures without being stuck with crowds.

-Pro Tip: Please keep in mind that Scotland is not always an accessible city to visit.
-Sometimes places get closed without reasonable reasons, top-rated tourist attractions, so you have to make sure that your destination is ready to receive you.
+Pro Tip: Please remember that Scotland is not always an accessible city.
+Sometimes places get closed without reasonable reasons, top-rated tourist attractions, so you must ensure your destination is ready to receive you.

 Where to Stay in Glasgow?